The Prompt Doesn't Matter as Much as You Think

 "Reflect on something that someone has done for you that has made you happy or thankful in a surprising way."

 The surprise element is crucial.
-Avoid obvious gratitude—find unexpected moments.
+Avoid obvious gratitude and look for unexpected moments.

 Personal Growth